NOAA Weather Radio: Coverage

-According to NOAA, reliable signal reception typically extends in about 40 miles radius from a full-power (1,000 W) transmitter, depending on level terrain.
+According to NOAA, reliable signal reception typically extends in about an 80-mile radius from a full-power (1,000 W) transmitter, depending on level terrain.
 However, signal blockages can occur, especially in mountainous areas.
 As of 2016, there are over a thousand NWR transmitters across the U.S., covering 95% of the population.
 Because each transmitter can cover several counties, typically a person will program their weather radio to receive only the alerts for their county or nearby surrounding counties where weather systems are most likely to move in from.

 Alerting

 Audio from NOAA Weather Radio and the Forest Service Sawtooth Avalanche Center broadcasting of a Backcountry Avalanche Warning issued for Elmore, Boise, and Valley, Idaho on January 11, 2024.
 Weather Radio stations will carry alerts when dangerous weather threatens a location within their listening area.

 Whenever a weather or civil emergency alert is issued for any part of a NWR station's coverage area, many radios with an alert feature will sound an alarm or turn on upon detection of a that sounds just before the voice portion of an alert message.
 The specification calls for the NWS transmitter to sound the alert tone for ten seconds and for the receiver to react to it within five seconds.
 This system simply triggers the alarm or turns on the radio of every muted receiver within reception range of that NWR station (in other words, any receiver located anywhere within the transmitter's broadcast area).
 Generally, receivers with this functionality are either older or basic models.

 Many newer or more sophisticated alerting receivers can detect, decode and react to a digital signal called Specific Area Message Encoding (SAME), which allows users to program their radios to receive alerts only for specific geographical areas of interest and concern, rather than for an entire broadcast area.
-These advanced models may also have colored LED status lights which indicate the level of the alert as an "advisory"/"statement", "watch" or "warning" (either amber or green for advisories and statements, orange or yellow for watches, red for warnings).
+These advanced models may also have colored LED status lights which indicate the level of the alert as an "advisory"/"statement", "watch" or "warning" (either amber or green for advisories, statements, and tests; orange or yellow for watches; red for warnings).